This post contains affiliate links. If you use these links to buy something we may earn a commission at no additional cost to you. More info

 5. Place your ear plugs back in their container.

-So are you ready now to mediate with less noise?
 Which type of ear plugs have you used for meditating?
+Share below.